 站桩 Zhan Zhuang – Standing Like a Tree

 Zhan Zhuang (pronounced Jan Jong) means standing like a tree, post standing or standing post.
 It is an intermediate to advanced form of standing meditation Qigong practice for vital energy cultivation.
-The above video traces the roots of Zhan Zhuang which reach back from 27 centuries ago to today with Master Lam Kam Chuen.
+The above video, Zhan Zhuang Lineage and Memorial, traces the roots of Zhan Zhuang which reach back from 27 centuries ago to today with Master Lam Kam Chuen.
 It also includes a memorial unveiling ceremony for Master Lam’s teacher, Grand Master Yu Yong Nian.

 Three Essences of Zhan Zhuang